apenella/provisioning/continuous_delivery/docs/cookbook.md

 > Note: This environment has been thought for testing, learning or developing purposes, then is not recomended to use it on a productive environment.

+## Preconditions
+This cookbook has been written and tested:
+- Vagrant version: 1.8.7, and plugin vagrant-berkshelf (5.1.1)
+- chef version '12.20.3'
+- vagrant box ubuntu/xenial64

 ## Dependencies
 Continuous delivery's cookbook depends to:
 - [docker cookbook](https://supermarket.chef.io/cookbooks/docker), version '~> 2.0'